 CEB opened the Ornament Challenge to all students in November offering them a chance to design their own commemorative Christmas ornament depicting Gannon University.
 The students not only incorporated their engineering skills, they also demonstrated artistic flare through the challenge.

 One graduate student and 11 undergrads participated in the Ornament Challenge.
 The students were required to submit designs that were not only creative but also manufacturable, using laser cutting methods.

 “The students used various computer-aided design (CAD) programs such as Fusion 360 and Pro/Engineer Creo,” said Dr. Robert Michael, PE, Assistant Professor of Mechanical Engineering.
 “We had students submit designs, using everything from sophisticated 3D CAD packages to hand sketches.”

-The winning first and second-place Christmas ornaments were then laser cut with Industrial Sales & Manufacturing (ISM) Inc. equipment.
+The winning first and second-place Christmas ornaments underwent the laser cutting process using Industrial Sales & Manufacturing (ISM) Inc. equipment.

 Gannon Trustee Jim Rutkowski Jr., a 1983 BSME graduate and General Manager of ISM, said he “was honored to give the students some real-world design experience.”

 “Our company, Industrial Sales & Manufacturing, has six Gannon alumni on staff as well as three student interns,” said Rutkowski.
 “ISM was glad to be able to give the students a tangible product from their designs in a short timeframe.
 We are looking forward to more challenges like this to showcase our manufacturing capabilities at www.ismerie.com.”